NEMSLinux/nems-docs/gettingstarted/install.rst

 What You Need
 -------------

-* Raspberry Pi 3B or higher model RPi
+* Raspberry Pi 3 Model B or higher model RPi
 * 16 GB or higher fast MicroSD card or USB Flash Drive
 * A reliable, high-quality power supply for your RPi, preferably connected to a UPS
 * An Ethernet cable